cookie2/Final_Project_Programming/README.md

 		***when you have done, follow the messeges show on your terminal, restart it.***

 # 2. Before you run website_scraper.py or website_scraper_another_ver.py.
-## You should do:
+## You should do that:
 	-Open this .py file by your IDE, such like Python IDLE, Visual Studio Code, Jupyter or something else.
-	-Read all the comments in this website_scraper.py.
+	-Read all the comments in website_scraper.py.
 ## You should know:
 	-This example is for chrome user, if you are not, search on browser, how to change selenium setting for different browser.
 	-Cause my poor English, if you cannot understand what those comments meaning, you can contact me or research by yourself.

 # 3. You should realize:
-## It just a simple code, web scraping is more complex than you thought.
+## It is just a simple code, web scraping is more complex than you thought.
 If you are instersing in.
 Ask Professor or give up.
 ### Just kidding, here is the direction:
-	1.If you not familiar with website structure, you should learn it.(Keyword: html, css and javascript) 2.You should know what is html element.
+	1.If you not familiar with website structure, you should learn it.(Keyword: Html, Css and Javascript) 2.You should know what is html element.
 	3.You must know the difference between Static Webpage and Dynamic Webpage.
-	4.How to do html syntactic analysis.(In this case, we use python package beautifulSoup4) 5.How to do data cleaning.
+	4.How to do html syntactic analysis.(In this case, we use python package named beautifulSoup4) 5.How to do data cleaning.
 ### Those are basic requirements for web scraping.
-If you want to know more, I recommend you just give up.
+If you want to know more, I recommend you give up.
 ### Joke again, follow this:
 	1.Know how to read messeges from the website in console panel.
 	2.Observe network panel when website is loading so that you can realize where the data came from.